Skip to content

 Irena Troupová has gradually extended her scope to include Romantic and Modern lyrical and operatic works.
 She has performed songs from German and French Romanticism a number of times at the concerts of the Prague Symphony Orchestra and the Czech Philharmonic (the early songs of Gustav Mahler).
 She has also given voice to Jan Dušek’s orchestral songs Chalomet yehudi’im together with Orchestra BERG for the EBU and the songs of Miloš Štědroň for Czech Radio.

-Irena Troupová is a co-founder of the Lieder Company.
+She is a co-founder of the Lieder Company Prague.

 www.troupova.com